College and Community Social Innovation Fund grants

 As of March 2022, College and Community Social Innovation Fund (CCSIF) applications are no longer accepted through the NSERC online research portal.
 CCSIF grant applications must be submitted through the Convergence Portal.
-Consult the Instructions for completing a CCSIF grants application for more details.
+Consult the Instructions for completing a CCSIF grant application for more details.

-As of April 2022 the CCI program has transitioned to the Tri-agency guide on financial administration for all CCI grants.
+As of April 2022, the CCI program has transitioned to the Tri-agency Guide on Financial Administration for all CCI grants.

 CCSIF grants are intended to foster community innovation by connecting the talent, facilities and capabilities of Canada’s colleges and polytechnics with the research needs of community organizations.
 CCSIF proposals should facilitate collaborative and innovative research that brings together researchers, students and partners to address challenges in community innovation in the social sciences, humanities, health sciences, natural sciences and engineering research fields.

 CCSIF grants enable colleges to increase their capacity to work with communities, with the goal of developing partnerships that foster community innovation in areas such as the integration of vulnerable populations, community development, education and training, climate change, environmental degradation, and health and well-being.
 Canada’s colleges and polytechnics are well-equipped to contribute to community innovation initiatives by tapping into their departments’ and programs’ knowledge, experience, facilities and community connections.